Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

 The rates leading to thermalization are estimated using Fermi's golden rule for the phonon-induced rates $\Gamma_{\chi\chi^\prime}$ between the laser-dressed states $\KET{\chi}$ and $\KET{\chi^\prime}$ with $\chi,\chi^\prime\in\lbrace U,M,N,L\rbrace$ associated with phonon emission and absorption processes.
 Based on this estimate, two finite rates $\Gamma\st{UN}$ and $\Gamma\st{NL}$ are extracted, cf. Appendix~\ref{app:phonon_rates}, which are shown in Fig.~\ref{fig:rates} as a function of the driving strength.

 As expected, in the considered parameter range, both rates increase with $\Omega$, supporting the previous argument on the increasing role of phonons.
-Interestingly, for $\Omega\approx 5g$, i.e., around the driving strength where the concurrence vanishes, both rates become larger than the cavity loss rate $2\kappa$ associated with a two-photon state.
-Thus, above this point both phonon-related rates exceed the most important cavity or radiate loss rate in the system.
-According to this estimate, above this point the phonon-induced thermalization dominates the system dynamics, leading to a vanishing entanglement.
+Interestingly, shortly after $\Omega\approx 5g$, i.e., the driving strength where the concurrence vanishes, both rates become larger than the cavity loss rate $\kappa$.
+Above this point both phonon-related rates exceed cavity or radiate loss rates in the system.
+Thus, according to this estimate, the phonon-induced thermalization dominates the system dynamics for higher driving strength values, leading to a vanishing entanglement.